Unleash/unleash/website/docs/reference/integrations/jira-cloud-plugin-usage.md

 ### Disconnecting toggle from Issue

-If a toggle is no longer relevant for your Jira Issue, you can disconnect it using the Disconnect toggle button ( provided your user has edit rights on the issue)
+If a toggle is no longer relevant for your Jira Issue, you can disconnect it using the "disconnect toggle" button.
+This button is only available if your user has edit permissions for the Jira issue.

 ![Jira Cloud: issue with a connected toggle.
 The 'disconnect toggle' button (highlighted) is displayed next to the toggle's name.](/img/jira-cloud-disconnect-toggle.png)